mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 </details>

+If you followed the directions and still can't solve the issue, a last resort is to tell tModLoader to save to the [install directory](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install) instead.
+You can do this by creating a `savehere.txt` file in the [install directory](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#install).

 ### System.UnauthorizedAccessException: Access to the path is denied.
 ![](https://i.imgur.com/ZjhIvNo.png)

 This issue can be caused by your antivirus or windows security settings.
 If you're using Windows Security (formerly Windows Defender) and are getting this error, then you will need to add "dotnet.exe" to your whitelist, for further instructions on how to do this continue reading below.

-(If you follow the directions below and still can't solve the issue, a last resort is to tell tModLoader to save to the install directory instead.
-You can do this by creating a `savehere.txt` file in the install directory.)
+First, follow the instructions in the [Controlled Folder Access](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ#controlled-folder-access) section above, if that doesn't work then follow the steps below.

 <details><summary>Adding "dotnet.exe" to your whitelist</summary>